mgrahamjo/grunt-payload/README.md

 ### Options

-#### options.singleQuotes
-Type: `Boolean`
-Default value: `true`

-If true, uses single quotation marks to denote strings in the output.
-If false, uses double quotes.
-This only applies to the code added by the plugin.
-Note that your minifier may alter quotation marks.

 #### options.separator
 Type: `String`
-Default value: `''`
+Default value: `'\n'`

 A string value that is added between concatenated files.
+Newline is a safe choice because it prevents your code from being added to a comment line.

 ### Usage Examples